Miles Corbet

-Miles Corbet (1595-1662) was an English politician, recorder of Yarmouth and a regicide of King Charles I.
+Miles Corbet (1594/5-1662) was an English politician, recorder and member of parliament for Yarmouth, and a regicide of King Charles I.

-Life
+Early life

-Born a member of the Corbet family he was the son of Sir Thomas Corbet of Sprowston, Norfolk and the younger brother of Sir John Corbet, 1st Baronet, MP for Great Yarmouth from 1625 to 1629.
-He entered Lincoln's Inn and was appointed Recorder of Great Yarmouth.
+Likely born in Sprowston, Norfolk, and a member of the Corbet family, he was the second son of Sir Thomas Corbet and the younger brother of Sir John Corbet, 1st Baronet, MP for Great Yarmouth from 1625 to 1629.
+In 1612, Miles Corbet matriculated as a pensioner at Christ's College, Cambridge.
+Corbet entered Lincoln's Inn and was appointed recorder of Great Yarmouth.